Table of Contents

 Long-distance relationships fail for several reasons.
 But there are ways to work around most of them.

 Long-distance relationships fail because couples don’t plan how long the distance will last and how they will manage their relationship in the meantime.
-When your long-distance relationship lasts for too long, your feelings change and feed away.
+When your long-distance relationship lasts for too long, your feelings change and may fade away.
 If you don’t know how to fix the problems, they will accumulate and ruin your relationship.

 Long-distance relationships fail for many different reasons.
-In a lot of cases, the lack of touch and physical intimacy can be too much to bear.
+In a lot of cases, the lack of physical intimacy can be too much to bear.
 Sometimes it can be as simple as a couple deciding that they are not a match.
-But I wouldn’t say it’s a fail.
+But I wouldn’t say it’s a failure.